jina-ai/jina/docs/index.md

 ::::

 ::::{grid-item-card} {octicon}`infinity;1.5em` How to use Jina
-:link: datatype/text/index
+:link: how-to/index
 :link-type: doc
 :class-card: color-gradient-card

-Build a neural search solution with the power of Jina.
+Learn how to use Jina to build neural search applications.
 ::::

 ::::{grid-item-card} {octicon}`package-dependents;1.5em` Share Executors